Jeff Sessions: We're investigating 27 leaks of classified information

-The Justice Department is conducting 27 investigations into classified leaks of information, a threefold increase from recent years, according to Attorney General Jeff Sessions.
+The Justice Department is conducting 27 investigations into classified leaks of information, a sharp increase from recent years, according to Attorney General Jeff Sessions.

 At a House oversight hearing on Tuesday, Sessions sought to emphasize that his department is taking the leak "epidemic" seriously.